rust-lang/chalk/book/src/recursive/inductive_cycles.md

   and in fact we can just stop and return right now.

 This technique is very similar to the traditional Prolog technique of handling cycles, which is called **tabling**.
-The difference between our solution and table is that we are always looking for a unique solution, whereas Prolog (like the [SLG solver]) tries to enumerate all solutions (i.e., in prolog, solving a goal is not a function but an iterator that yields solutions, and hence it would yield up S first, and then S1, and then any further answers we might get).
+The difference between our approach and tabling is that we are always looking for a unique solution, whereas Prolog (like the [SLG solver]) tries to enumerate all solutions (i.e., in Prolog, solving a goal is not a function but an iterator that yields solutions, and hence it would yield up S first, and then S1, and then any further answers we might get).

 [SLG solver]: ../engine.md